debek/docker-registry-k8s-rotatescript/3-retention-registry/README.md

 ### Usage:

 Script which I wrote is generic and can work with any image name and with every number of tags to keep.
-Below is info how to use it.
+Below is info on how to use it.

 ```
 usage: retention-script.py [-h] [--image IMAGE] [--count COUNT] [--hostname HOSTNAME] [--user USER] [--password PASSWORD]